KennethMathari/Webflow-Editor-Chrome-Extension/README.md

 # WebFlow Editor Chrome Extension

-This chrome extension hides/show the right sidebar in the WebFlow webpage when the checkbox in the extension's UI is clicked.
+This chrome extension hides/show the right sidebar in the WebFlow Editor webpage when the checkbox in the extension's UI is clicked.
 It also changes the background colour of active breakpoints tabs above the default to red.

 Additional features include: